-Transmission line effects often present problems for data communication networks.
+Transmission line effects often represent the problem of data communication networks.
 These problems include reflections and signal attenuation.

-To eliminate the presence of reflections of signal from the end of the cable, the cable must be terminated at both ends with a resistor across the line adequate to its characteristic impedance.
-Both ends must be terminated since the propagation is bidirectional.
-In case of an RS485 twisted pair cable, this termination is typically 120 Ω .
+To eliminate the presence of reflections at the end of the cable, the cable must be terminated at both ends with a resistor across the line adequate to its characteristic impedance.
+Both ends must be terminated since the direction of propagation is bidirectional.
+In case of RS485 twisted pair cable, this termination is typically 120 $\Omega$ .